 Paul McCartney once joined Paul Weller and Noel Gallagher to cover The Beatles’ ‘Come Together’

-It’s hard to think of a better British rock triumvirate as The Jam’s Paul Weller, Oasis’ Noel Gallagher being joined by The Beatles’ Sir Paul McCartney.
-But in 1995 that’s exactly what happened as they got together to cover the Fab Four’s ‘Come Together’.
+It’s hard to think of a better British rock act than The Beatles, likely because there isn’t one.
+But we’d say that the triumvirate of The Jam’s Paul Weller, Oasis’ Noel Gallagher and The Beatles’ Sir Paul McCartney is a pretty close second.
+In 1995 the trio joined up together to cover the Fab Four’s classic ‘Come Together’.

 It all came about after Paul Weller, AKA The Modfather, was working on The Help Album.
 The record was intended to raise money for those suffering from the ravages of war in Bosnia and Herzegovina, which was ongoing at the time.

-Taking inspiration from John Lennon’s Instant Karma!, Weller was intent on recording the whole album in one day, but could he get the roster he needed?
-Weller picked up his Filofax, well it was in the nineties, and when through his contact list picking up some of the best and brightest of British music to contribute.
+Taking inspiration from John Lennon’s one-day-wonder Instant Karma!, The Jam man was intent on recording the whole album in one day.
+But the real question was: could he get the roster he needed?
+Weller picked up his Filofax, well… it was in the nineties, and perused through his contact list picking up some of the best and brightest of British music to contribute to the record.

-Some of the nation’s finest answered the call and Oasis, The Stone Roses, Radiohead, Massive Attack, Portishead and more all joined the record, producing exclusive cover versions of tracks.
+Some of the nation’s finest answered the call, like Oasis, The Stone Roses, Radiohead, Massive Attack, Portishead and more all joined the record, producing exclusive cover versions of tracks to help out the best they could.
 While many of the bands included decided to do special renditions of their own songs, Weller, not to be outdone, went the extra mile and created his own ‘supergroup’.